-Don't dictate.
 Explain or hand out your agenda and timetable prior to the start of the meeting and mention there are intentions of sticking to the agenda.
 Encourage idea exchange so that everyone has a chance to participate and lend something to the goals.
-Use Robert's Rules (See pages 11 and 12).
+Don't dictate.
+Use Robert's Rules (see page 11).
 Don't go over 60 minutes without a break.
 NEVER have a meeting last over two hours.